likon-francis/codex/README.md

 - **Door Access Control Module**: manage door hardware and settings
 - **IoT Module**: receive IoT signals via API or MQTT
 - **Visitor Registration Module**
+- **Document Analyzer Module**: upload and analyze files via OpenRouter

+The Document Analyzer accepts PDF, Word or text files.
+A small React portal in `frontend/` lets you select the backend URL, upload a document with an optional prompt and analysis type, then view the returned analysis.
+Uploaded files are written to an `uploads/` directory on the backend and results are stored in the same SQLite database that holds customer and visitor records.
+Text extraction is handled using **PyPDF2** and **python-docx**.
+The OpenRouter API key is read from the `OPENROUTER_API_KEY` environment variable or the default in `backend/analyzer.py`.

 The IoT module now exposes simple MQTT helper endpoints so that external vendors can push messages to the system.
 Door access synchronization state is